 Depaulis worked with The CORE Institute’s Dr. Michael Slesinski, a pain management physician who suggested a radiofrequency ablation procedure for the back pain.
 The treatment involves using a hollow needle with a probe inside it.
 Radio waves heat the probe’s tip and allow it to burn sensitive nerves in painful joint areas, decreasing pain signals to the body, explained Dr. Slesinski.

 A couple days after the short outpatient procedure, Depaulis felt like a new man.

 “Your pain is never completely gone, but it’s about 85 percent gone.
 It has left me with a great quality of life,” he said.

 With his new lease on life, Depaulis also turned to the ablation technology for neck and knee pain.
-In the past four years, he has also made The CORE Institute his go-to for all his pain management needs; he has utilized stem cell therapies and other pain treatments as well.
+In the past four years, he has also made The CORE Institute his go-to for all his pain management needs; he has utilized non-operative reparative treatments and other pain treatments as well.